How it differs from the unified API

 Refresh webhooks

 You can subscribe to webhooks to know exactly when a data layer refresh runs, so you can react when fresh data becomes available (for example, kick off downstream reporting jobs once a refresh completes).
-Two events are emitted, once per consumer, around each refresh:account.datalayer.refresh_initiated— sent when a refresh starts for a consumer.account.datalayer.refresh_executed— sent when the refresh finishes for that consumer, whether it succeeded or failed.
+Two events are emitted, once per consumer, around each refresh:account.datalayer.refresh_initiated— sent when a refresh starts for a consumer.account.datalayer.refresh_executed— sent when the refresh finishes for that consumer, with astatusofsuccessorerrorindicating how it ended.

 accountid, consumerid, created, …) plus the connectionid of the connection being refreshed, the api the sync refreshes (e.g. Accounting), and a scope describing the part of the source the refresh covers (the scope shape depends on the API).
 See Webhooks for the full payload format and how to verify the signature.